 American Medical Technologies

-Dr. Scarborough is currently Director of Public Policy and Education for American Medical Technologies, headquartered in Irvine, California.
-Her clinical career spans over 30 years, having practiced in a variety of setting including acute, outpatient, home health and long-term care.
-Her clinical experience has included tradtional physial therapy, orthopetics and sports medicine, cardiac rehabilitation, and wound care.
-Pamela has published book chapters, articles, and monographs on the topics of diabetes and wound care, in addition to being a highly sought-after speaker, invited to present to interdisciplinary audiences at conferences and educational activities around the country.
-She holds an active license as a physical therapist in Texas and is board-certified as a Certified Diabetes Educator (CDE) and Certified Wound Specialist (CWS).
-In addition, Dr. Scarborough is certified by the Geriatric Section of the American Physical Therapy Association as a Certified Exercise Expert for Aging Adults (CEEAA).
-Pamela has served on numerous symposium planning panels and association boards over her extensive career.
-She is currently a co-chair for PRESENT Wounds, Ostomy and Continence and served in 2013 as Clinical Editor for Wound Source, a wound product publication from Kestrel Health Information.
-She is on the Editoral Board of Today's Wound Clinic.
-When not traveling she enjoys a quiet, nature-filled life in the Texas Hill Country.
+Dr. Pamela Scarborough is currently Vice President of Clinical Affairs for American Medical Technologies, headquartered in Irvine, California.
+Her clinical career spans more than 35 years, having practiced in a variety of settings including acute, outpatient, home health, and long-term care.
+Her clinical experience has included traditional physical therapy, orthopedics and sports medicine, cardiac rehabilitation, and wound management.
+Pamela has published book chapters, articles, and monographs on the topics of diabetes and wound care, in addition to being a highly sought-after speaker.
+She has been invited to present to interdisciplinary audiences at conferences, on webinars, and at wound management educational activities around the country.
+Pamela is the Founding Director of the WCPC.
+She holds an active license as a physical therapist in Texas and is board certified as a CWS.
+In addition, Dr. Scarborough is certified by the Geriatric Section of the American Physical Therapy Association as a Certified Exercise Expert for Aging Adults.
+Pamela has served on numerous symposium planning panels and association boards over her extensive career including the board of the AAWC and as an affiliate member of the Nation-al Pressure Injury Advisory Panel.
+She served as the Clinical Editor for Wound Source and is on the Editorial Board of Today's Wound Clinic.
+Pamela travels extensively, teaching and training healthcare providers in wound prevention and management with a focus on the long-term care setting.
+When not traveling, she enjoys a quiet, nature-filled life in the Texas Hill Country.

 Dot Weir, RN, CWON, CWS